genome/gms/README.md

 The above will mount GMS1 data on your system at /opt/gms/GMS1.

 If you would prefer to have a local copy the GMS1 data rather than mount it via FTP, use this:

-    genome sys gateway attach GMS1 --protocol ftp --rsync

 **WARNING**: This data set is 385 GB.
 It can consume considerable bandwidth and be very slow to install.

+    genome sys gateway attach GMS1 --protocol ftp --rsync

+To download data sets of annotation files used by the clin-seq pipeline:
+**WARNING**: These data sets are also very slow to download.

+    genome db cosmic install 65.1
+    genome db tgi install tgi/cancer-annotation/human/build37-20130401.1
+    genome db tgi install tgi/misc-annotation/human/build37-20130113.1

 To build the microarray models: